Bonds

 - Alternative release options (e.g., property bond, personal recognizance)

-Alabama law requires judges to impose the least restrictive conditions necessary to ensure the accused appears in court and does not pose a public safety risk.
+Alabama law requires judges to set the least restrictive conditions necessary.
+The state wants to make sure that the accused appears in court, and does not pose a public safety risk.

 Factors That Can Work in Your Favor